netocg/BakeSymmetry/README.md

 # Installation
 Clone/Download the repossitory as a zip file.

-Extract the content from the BakeSymmetry-master folder to your .../Mari/Scripts/ diretory.
+Extract the content from the BakeSymmetry-master folder to your .../Mari/Scripts/ directory.

 Start Mari and enjoy it.